jayaemekar/systemdesign/docs/DesigningPastebin.md

   </kbd>
 </p>

-## 8. Component Design
+### Component Design

-#### a.
-Application layer
+**Application layer**
-Our application layer will process all incoming and outgoing requests.
-The application servers will be talking to the backend data store components to serve the requests.
+All incoming and outgoing requests will be processed by our application layer.
+To serve the requests, the application servers will communicate with the backend data storage components.

-**How to handle a write request?** Upon receiving a write request, our application server will generate a six-letter random string, which would serve as the key of the paste (if the user has not provided a custom key).
-The application server will then store the contents of the paste and the generated key in the database.
-After the successful insertion, the server can return the key to the user.
-One possible problem here could be that the insertion fails because of a duplicate key.
-Since we are generating a random key, there is a possibility that the newly generated key could match an existing one.
-In that case, we should regenerate a new key and try again.
-We should keep retrying until we don’t see failure due to the duplicate key.
-We should return an error to the user if the custom key they have provided is already present in our database.

-Another solution of the above problem could be to run a standalone Key Generation Service (KGS) that generates random six letters strings beforehand and stores them in a database (let’s call it key-DB).
-Whenever we want to store a new paste, we will just take one of the already generated keys and use it.
-This approach will make things quite simple and fast since we will not be worrying about duplications or collisions.
-KGS will make sure all the keys inserted in key-DB are unique.
-KGS can use two tables to store keys, one for keys that are not used yet and one for all the used keys.
-As soon as KGS gives some keys to an application server, it can move these to the used keys table.
-KGS can always keep some keys in memory so that whenever a server needs them, it can quickly provide them.
-As soon as KGS loads some keys in memory, it can move them to the used keys table, this way we can make sure each server gets unique keys.
-If KGS dies before using all the keys loaded in memory, we will be wasting those keys.
-We can ignore these keys given that we have a huge number of them.
+**How should a write request be handled?**

+- When our application server receives a write request, it generates a six-letter random string that will be used as the paste key (if the user has not provided a custom key).
+- The contents of the paste, as well as the created key, will be saved in the database by the application server.
+The server can return the key to the user after successful insertion.
+- One potential issue here is that the insertion fails due to a duplicate key.
+- Because we're producing a random key, it's possible that the freshly produced key will match an existing one.
+In that scenario, we should try again after generating a new key.
+- We should keep retrying until the duplicate key does not cause failure.
+If the user's custom key already exists in our database, we should provide them an error message.

+- A standalone Key Generation Service (KGS) that creates random six-letter strings and saves them in a database (let's name it key-DB) could be used to solve the aforementioned problem.
+- We'll just use one of the previously produced keys whenever we want to save a new paste.
+Because we won't have to worry about duplications or collisions, this strategy will make things very simple and quick.
+- KGS will ensure that all of the keys in key-DB are unique.
+KGS can keep keys in two tables: one for keys that haven't been used yet, and another for all keys that have been used.
+- KGS can move keys to the used keys table as soon as they are sent to an application server.
+KGS can maintain some keys in memory at all times so that it can rapidly provide them to a server when it needs them.
+- As soon as KGS loads certain keys into memory, it can move them to the utilized keys table, ensuring that each server has its own set of keys.
+- We will be squandering those keys if KGS dies before using all of the keys loaded in memory.
+We can disregard these keys because there are so many of them.

-**Isn’t KGS a single point of failure?** Yes, it is.
-To solve this, we can have a standby replica of KGS and whenever the primary server dies it can take over to generate and provide keys.
+**Doesn't KGS represent a single point of failure?**

+ It certainly is.
+To overcome this, we may create a standby replica of KGS that will take over key generation and distribution when the original server fails.

-**Can each app server cache some keys from key-DB?** Yes, this can surely speed things up.
-Although in this case, if the application server dies before consuming all the keys, we will end up losing those keys.
-This could be acceptable since we have 68B unique six letters keys, which are a lot more than we require.
+**Are some keys from key-DB cacheable on each app server?**

+Yes, this will undoubtedly expedite things.
+However, if the application server dies before all the keys have been consumed, we will lose those keys.
+This may be acceptable because we have 68B unique six-letter keys, which is far more than we need.

-**How does it handle a paste read request?** Upon receiving a read paste request, the application service layer contacts the datastore.
-The datastore searches for the key, and if it is found, returns the paste’s contents.
-Otherwise, an error code is returned.
+**How does a paste read request get handled?**

+The application service layer contacts the datastore when it receives a read paste request.
+The datastore looks for the key and returns the paste's contents if it is found.
+An error code is returned otherwise.

-#### b.
-Datastore layer
+**Datastore layer**

 We can divide our datastore layer into two:

-1. **Metadata database:** We can use a relational database like MySQL or a Distributed Key-Value store like Dynamo or Cassandra.
+1. **Metadata database:** A relational database, such as MySQL, or a Distributed Key-Value Store, such as Dynamo or Cassandra, can be used.
-2. **Object storage:** We can store our contents in an Object Storage like Amazon’s S3.
-Whenever we feel like hitting our full capacity on content storage, we can easily increase it by adding more servers.
+2. **Object storage:** We can save our files in Object Storage, such as Amazon's S3.
+We can easily enhance our content storage capacity whenever we feel like it by adding more servers.

 <p align="center">
   <kbd>